 Don’t let the negative physical and mental effects of a chronic sleep deficit pile up.
 Practice better sleep hygiene for quality Zzzzs.

 What is sleep hygiene?

 Move in the daytime to get your nightly rest

 Get moving for at least 30 minutes a day, and you do a lot to contribute to your ability to get some quality sleep.
 That’s because daily physical activity doesn’t just tire your body – it also positively affects your psychological and emotional well-being, helping you decompress and de-stress after a long day or week.
-The wide-ranging physical and mental health benefits of daily movement are particularly significant given the fact that sedentary behaviours, chronic stress, and mental health issues are the reasons most commonly cited by adults as factors that negatively influence sleep, according to the Public Health Agency of Canada.
+The wide-ranging physical and mental health benefits of daily movement are particularly significant given the fact that sedentary behaviours, chronic stress, and mental health issues are the reasons most commonly cited by adults as factors that negatively influence sleep, according to the

 What’s a good daily physical activity habit that supports sufficient rest?
 Generally speaking, it’s the one that you most enjoy doing for at least 20 minutes a day.
-Whether it’s a brisk walk, a swim or hike, or even some intense yard work or house cleaning, aim to get at least 20-30 minutes of moderate-to-vigorous physical activity in each day, working up to the national recommendation of 150 minutes a week.
+Whether it’s a brisk walk, a swim or hike, or even some intense yard work or house cleaning, aim to get at least 20-30 minutes of moderate-to-vigorous physical activity in each day, working up to the

 Create an ideal snooze-friendly environment

 Up your chances of getting a good sleep at night by making sure the place where you lay your head is comfortable, dark, quiet and well-ventilated.
 Some ways to ensure your sleep environment is as cocoon-like as possible include:

 • Buy blackout curtains.
 Not only do they block light – bright lights tend to increase alertness– but they can also muffle outdoor noise as well.